Imperial Nature by Jim Endersby

 Joseph was an explorer, President of the Royal Society, and director of the Royal Botanic Gardens, Kew.

-In his position, Joseph masterfully coordinated and orchestrated the botanic gardens of the world.
-To Joseph, the botanic gardens were essentially laboratories to enhance the world's economy and promote trade.
+In his position, Joseph masterfully coordinated and orchestrated the world's botanic gardens.
+To Joseph, the botanic gardens were laboratories that enhanced the world's economy and promoted trade.
 In 1877, Joseph was knighted for scientific services to the British Empire.

 This book is 429 pages of the life of the brilliant pioneer and concise botanist Joseph Dalton Hooker.